mzattera/b2fJ/docs/index_new.md

 ## b2fJ

 Download and unzip [latest b2fJ distribution](https://github.com/mzattera/b2fJ/releases/latest).
-It's easier to work if you add the "bin" folder in the distribution to your [PATH variable](https://www.google.ch/search?q=set+PATH+windows); the below instructions assume you did so.
+It`s easier to work if you add the "bin" folder in the distribution to your [PATH variable](https://www.google.ch/search?q=set+PATH+windows); the below instructions assume you did so.
 If not, you obviously must specify the full path for each command in the different compilation steps.

 # Compile and run Java Programs